MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-webinars.md

 - Create a webinar wait list.
 - Limit the day and time when people can register.
-- Manage attendees’ view
+- Manage attendees’ view.
-- Manually approve registrants
+- Manually approve registrants.
-- Use RTMP-in
+- Use RTMP-in.
 - Send reminder emails to registrants.
 - Set up a green room for webinar presenters.